 - In year three: The interest rate increases to the full rate as required by your note, and it stays at this fixed rate for the remaining years.

-The cost of a buydown must be paid upfront before closing on a mortgage.
+The cost of a Buydown must be paid upfront before closing on a mortgage.
 But by who?
-A Temporary Buydown is typically paid for by a seller or builder, if constructing a new house.
-The cash deposit for the buydown is then placed in escrow and used to cover the difference of the reduced rate for the first two years of the mortgage.
+A Temporary Buydown can be funded by a seller, a builder, or a lender.
+The cash deposit for the Buydown is then placed in escrow and used to cover the difference of the reduced rate for the first two years of the mortgage.